do-adams/koa-react-ssr-example/README.md

 Move the routing into it's own file.
 You can compose routers and use custom middleware per router/routes.
 I will not separate "controllers" or "handlers" from the route because **handlers are tightly coupled to the route and it's params**.

 If the URL, routes, paths, queryparams and HTTP Methods are the most important thing in the web, why separate them?
-You can still find a way to _unittest_ them, but integration test much are easier, real-case oriented and cleaner.
+You can still find a way to unit test them, but integration tests are real-case oriented and much cleaner.

 ```js
 // server/router.js